Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 One of the most famous cathedrals of the country is Saint Gregory the Illuminator Cathedral.
 This is the biggest church in Armenia, dedicated to Gregory the Illuminator.
 Obviously, this cathedral reminds of the Holy Trinity cathedral in Tbilisi.
 This cathedral is also quite new (2001), to celebrate the 1700th anniversary of the proclamation of Christianity as a state religion of Armenia.

 Yerevan is not a capital like the ones we’re used to see.
 There’s not too many people, and it’s enjoyable to walk around.
 Being french there helps, I can tell!
-If you plan to go to this beautiful country, here are several things to know before visiting Armenia!
+If you plan to go to this beautiful country, here are the best places to visit in Armenia!
+And here are several things to know before visiting Armenia!

 How to get to Yerevan